Azure/azure-powershell/src/Blueprint/Blueprint/help/Publish-AzBlueprint.md

 # Publish-AzBlueprint

 ## SYNOPSIS
-Publish a new blueprint version.
+Publish a new version of a blueprint.

 ## SYNTAX